maianhpuco/final-project-6397/README.md

 Architecture: Based on a Vision Transformer (ViT) with a Masked Autoencoder (MAE) framework, the model was initially pre-trained on Harmonized Landsat and Sentinel-2 (HLS) data, then fine-tuned for flood mapping tasks.

+Note:
+Chip = a small cut-out or patch from a much larger satellite image.
+512×512 = the chip has 512 pixels width × 512 pixels height.